patrickshobe/GitGames-BackEnd/README.md

 GitGames is a tool to give developer's metrics regarding their git history and to gamify being a developer.

+The back end of this application was built by Tara Craig (Github: @tcraig7) and Patrick Shobe (Github: @patrickshobe).

+The front end of this application was built by Aaron Weissman (Github: @aweissman11).

 #### Agile Board:

 [![Waffle.io - Columns and their card